Rabindra-Singh-Mehra/demoRepo/README.md

 # demoRepo
-This is a demo repository
+This is a demo repository.

+Author - Rabindra Singh Mehra